What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 These are just two of the stories.
 There are many more that will capture your imagination when you visit.

-You can easily spend an hour or two inside the Frank Slide Interpretative Centre but don’t leave without hiking the 1.5 kilometre Frank Slide Trail.
+You can easily spend an hour or two inside the Interpretative Centre but don’t leave without hiking the 1.5 km Frank Slide Trail.

 You walk through parts of the slide area where you can marvel at the sheer scale of destruction and be awed by the size of the boulders that came tumbling down.
 For a dollar you can buy a guidebook that will take you to 17 stops over its length.
 It’s a good way to learn more about the history and geology of the area.